 I graduated from LHS in 1992 where I also completed Small Engine Technology 1 & 2.
 My instructor thought I was good enough to take to Skills USA where I won first place in the state for Small Engine Technology.
 We traveled to nationals that summer and I finished 24th in the nation at the SkillsUSA national conference.
 I worked as a lawn mower mechanic for one year out of high school then found a job as a marine technician where I worked for eleven years.
 After long consideration I took CATE classes with the state, took ADEPT classes with the district and took graduate courses with Clemson to become a teacher in the same classroom that I was taught in as a teenager.
-This is my twelfth year as a teacher and it's been great.
+This is my fourteenth year as a teacher and it's been great.

 Power Equipment Technology 1 (LTC)